AIDSWatch 2026 Agenda

 6:00 PM – 8:00 PM — AIDSWatch Congressional Reception

-A bus will be available at 5:30PM to bring guest to the reception and will leave the reception at 8:30PM to return guests to the Renaissance Arlington Capital View Hotel.
+A bus will the hotel at 5:30PM to bring guest to the reception and will leave the reception at 8:30PM to return guests to the Renaissance Arlington Capital View Hotel.
+The bus is available on a first-come, first-served basis.

 Wednesday, March 18